 Online, aka “real time” is the fastest and easiest way to work.
 But online has limitations.
 For instance, connections can be intermittent or unreliable in remote areas and areas where reception is poor, intermittent or lacking.

-Your ability to audit stores cannot be contingent on internet reception, reliant on best-case scenarios and ideal conditions.
+Your ability to visit sites cannot be contingent on internet reception, reliant on best-case scenarios and ideal conditions.
 In the real world, internet access is expected but not guaranteed.
-For the sake of your retail execution programs and users, make sure your retail audit and store execution software is capable of working both online and offline.
+For the sake of your site execution programs and users, make sure your retail audit and store execution software is capable of working both online and offline.

 Turnover in retail is high.
 Are you able to manage users and locations in bulk?

 Managing users and locations using a web-based interface is handy.
 It is a core requirement and near universally available.
 But it does not scale.
 For example, if you have 1,000 or more locations and users to enter, can you upload them all at once?

 Bindy lets you import users, locations and forms in bulk

 Bulk import of locations and users, one-time and ongoing.

 What type of reporting do you require to support your business units?
 Do you need both aggregated summaries and raw data?
 Can you find root causes and trends?
 Can you export your data and feed it to a third-party analytics engine?

 Bindy has 27 ready-to-use reports

 27 built-in reports, both raw and aggregates.
 Trends, repeat unacceptable.
 Full export and API capabilities.